Curse LLC: Curse Entertainment

+With Curse's acquisition by Fandom, Curse Entertainment was renamed to Fandom Games.
+Fandom Games publishes Honest Game Trailers, which was previously published on the Smosh Games YouTube channel until Screen Junkies was acquired by Fandom.

+CurseForge, Curse Client and Curse Voice

 CurseForge

-CurseForge is a service operated by Overwolf that hosts user generated content such as plugins, add-ons and mods for video games.
+CurseForge is a service created by Curse that hosts user generated content such as plugins, add-ons and mods for video games.
 CurseForge hosts content for Minecraft: Java Edition, World of Warcraft, The Sims 4, StarCraft II, and Kerbal Space Program, among other games.
+It is currently owned and operated by Overwolf.
 CurseForge offers authors their CurseForge Reward Program which allows authors to earn revenue using Author Reward Points that are allocated to a percentage of a monthly pool.
 CurseForge offers authors a 70% cut of revenue.
 CurseForge also features an app for Windows, macOS and Linux that allows users to easily download and install plugins, add-ons, and mods for some of the games it hosts mods for.